- No one should go hungry.

 - Addressing hunger and its roots causes is a responsibility shared by the public and private sectors and concerned individuals to ensure the health, vitality and well-being of our communities and nation.

-- Vibrant, resilient and thriving community requires that we challenge ourselves and others to deeper levels of conversation and action.
+- Building a vibrant, resilient and thriving community requires that we challenge ourselves and others to deeper levels of conversation and action.

-- Everyone has gifts to share toward ending hunger and its root cuases: our time, our talents, food and/or financial resources.
+- Everyone has gifts to share toward ending hunger and its root causes: our time, our talents, food and/or financial resources.

 - Together, we can solve hunger.